Theokalo/react-native-modbus-tcp/README.md

 </ul>

 Addresses are exactly as is in protocol, so if you see a paper talking about address 40001 this usually means first record address of that function so it means address 0.

+## Contributing

+Pull requests welcome with bug fixes, documentation improvements, and enhancements.

+When making big changes, please open an issue first to discuss.

+## License

+This project is licensed under the MIT License.